videolamer to Add Air of Authenticity to Bluesky

 videolamer has belatedly learned of the tragic shooting of an important warrior for Christianity who dedicated his life to helping Americans show us their smile again.
 It is with heavy heart that we must waste many minutes crying for Kirk Cameron, who was tragically gunned down in Utah in September.
 Though his mission seems to be over, I can guarantee that we are nowhere near the end.
 There are millions dedicated to his teachings and I promise you that the best is ready to begin.

 When I look round at the other proud patriots I realize that as long as we’ve got each other, we will one day be victorious.
-The Globalists may seem to be in charge but I remind you, as Kirk Cameron often did, that Jesus has the world spinning right in his hands. → I am become game, destroyer of words.
+The Globalists may seem to be in charge but I remind you, as Kirk Cameron often did, that Jesus has the world spinning right in his hands. → Game is dead.
+Game remains dead.
+And we have killed it.

 2005 – 2025: Taste Differences and Opinion Shifts, Part 2